ReInHerit/digital-hub/content/toolapps/2023-04-17-smart-video-restoration-description.md

 Analog videos in historical archives often exhibit severe **visual degradation** due to **deterioration** of tape media, limiting their distribution and enjoyment by the general public.
 But with Smart Video Restoration these limitations are a thing of the past.
 Our neural network can reduce other types of tape defects as well.

 With this innovative technology, you will be able to restore historic phots and videos with ease and preserve our cultural heritage for future generations.

+## Discover and test

 Try the **demo** of "Smart Video Restoration" at this link (the online demo works on photos and not videos, for timing reasons):\
 [https://reinherit-image-restor​e.herokuapp.com](https://reinherit-image-restore.herokuapp.com/)

 ![Smart Video Restoration](https://ucarecdn.com/b424e03a-dcb6-435f-9c5c-25bdceb09742/ "Smart Video Restoration")